Jahbas/German-Voice/README.md

+###Working already on the new winter update UI.
+new features have to wait for the update.

 # TipStatsGUI

 A comprehensive Roblox script providing an advanced GUI interface for tracking player tip statistics with extensive utility features for player interaction and game automation.